heapwolf/lev/README.md

 `lev --port 1337 --keys ...`

 ## REPL
-Start the REPL by providing only a path and/or database settings
+Start the REPL by providing only a path or host and port
 ```bash
 $lev path/to/db
 ```

 Commands in the REPL also match the API.
 But wait!
-There are a few special commands that make common operations faster, easier and more fun.
+There are a subset of commands that make common operations faster, easier and more fun.
 The following `keys` and `sublevels` are arbitrary and for the purpose of this example only.

 #### `ls` A listing of keys in the current sublevel
+Supports tab completion, same as the javascript function.
 ```
 >ls
 81!6dfb2cf92a411302b97a24cb977c1bd981711c